-We know what you’re thinking.
 The word ‘compliance’ fills most people with dread, evoking images of endless paperwork and more jargon than you can shake a stick at.
-This alone is enough to strike fear in the hearts of any ecommerce business.
+However, like it or not, compliance isn’t optional; it’s the cost of doing business.

 - What is PCI compliance?